- What is the cost to obtain a Cuba Tourist Card?

 - How long is the Cuba Tourist Card valid for?

-The Tourist Card for Cuba provides access to Cuba for one single entry over a period of 30 natural days from the date of entry into the country.
-If you are a Canadian citizen, the tourist card allows you to stay in Cuba for 90 days from the date of entry into the country.
+The Tourist Card for Cuba provides access to Cuba for one single entry over a period of 90 days (3 months) from the date of entry into the country.

 - Is the Cuba Tourist Card for a single entry or multiple entries?